 Dan was quiet for a minute, and then he said, "I wonder if there's a dirtpile in Heaven."

-We savored the thought together for a minute, and then we decided yes, for sure.
-For bliss to be complete in Heaven, there must be a dirtpile.
+We savored the thought together for a minute, and then we decided yes.
+For sure.
+For bliss to be complete in Heaven, there must surely be a dirtpile.
 When we'd cleared up that weighty theological question, we decided that's where we'll meet when we both get to Heaven: at the dirtpile.

 I sat in the pew at the service and wondered if Dan was listening, too.
 I hoped he was.
 I hoped he could hear how loved and respected and enjoyed and appreciated he was.
-I also wondered if, in the joy of knowing that people really do see your best self, was he splitting his sides laughing because, like I said, he'd be the first to tell you he was no good?
+I also wondered if, along with feeling the joy of knowing that people really do see your best self in spite of all the contradictory material we give, was he splitting his sides laughing because, like I said, he'd be the first to tell you he was no good?
 I, being his wife and knowing him better than anyone else, would just look at you and shrug at that.
 Aren't we all just no good?

-Here on earth, we know each other, but we don't know each other fully.
-Here on earth, we glimpse each other's greatnesses, but they're obscured by our weaknesses.
-Here on earth, it's a blissful thing to know and love someone.
+Here on earth, we know each other, but we never really know each other fully.
+We glimpse each other's greatnesses, but they're obscured by our weaknesses.
+But it's a blissful thing to know and love someone, even so.
 The Bible says, "Now I know in part; then I shall know fully, even as I am fully known" (1 Corinthians 13:12, emphasis mine).
 In Heaven, we'll know those we've loved, but without the obscuring of sin on both sides ... and it will be even better.

 The "perfect" man we memorialized on June 10 is the man I'll meet again in Heaven someday.
 In all the best and finest ways I knew him on earth, that's who he'll be in Heaven.